 Escritor e investigador independiente sobre conservación de la naturaleza, derechos humanos y soluciones climáticas “basadas en la naturaleza”

-Simon Counsell is an independent researcher and writer on conservation, human rights, and ‘nature-based’ climate solutions, and currently an advisor to the international indigenous rights advocacy group, Survival International.
-He was for 23 years the Executive Director of the Rainforest Foundation UK, a London-based NGO which supports indigenous and traditional peoples of the world’s rainforests in their efforts to protect their environment and fulfil their rights.
+Simon Counsell is an independent researcher and writer on conservation, human rights, and ‘nature-based’ climate solutions, and currently an advisor to the international Indigenous rights advocacy group, Survival International.
+He was for 23 years the Executive Director of the Rainforest Foundation UK, a London-based NGO which supports Indigenous and traditional peoples of the world’s rainforests in their efforts to protect their environment and fulfill their rights.
 He has been on the front line of campaigns to protect the world’s forests for more than three decades, previously leading the international forests campaign for Friends of the Earth.
 He has a BSc in Environmental Science and an MSc in Forestry and Land Use from Oxford University.

 Mordecai Ogada, Kenia